kubaparol/trenova/.ai/common/db-plan.md

 - **`plan_details` JSONB Structure:** While the exact structure isn't defined here, it's expected to be consistent (e.g., `{"day1": [{"exercise": "Push-up", "sets": 3, "reps": 10, "rest_seconds": 60}, ...], "day2": ...}`).
 The application layer is responsible for generating and parsing this structure.
 - **Admin Access:** For MVP, administrative access (e.g., for support) is intended to be handled outside the application's RLS, likely directly via Supabase Studio or specific admin roles/policies if implemented later.
 - **Default Plan Name:** The application backend is responsible for generating a sensible default name for `training_plans.name` upon creation (e.g., "Plan - {created_at::date})").
+- **`training_sessions.completed_at`:** This timestamp reflects when the session was _marked complete_ in the application, not necessarily when the database row was created (which is tracked by `created_at`).
+- **`training_sessions.plan_day_name` Denormalization:** Storing the day name directly simplifies fetching history but means the data exists both here and within the related `training_plans.plan_details` JSONB.
+This is a deliberate choice for MVP simplicity, prioritizing read performance for the history view over strict normalization.
+Ensure the application layer consistently populates this field.